Quicr/old-quicr-spec/quicr-spec.md

 ## Relay fail over

-A relay that wants to shutdown and use the redirect to move traffic to a new relay
+A relay that wants to shutdown and use the redirect message to move traffic to a new relay

 If a relay has failed and restarted or been load balanced to a different